 Nationals Park has many luxuries and amenities similar to other ballparks built recently.
 Approximately 1,800 padded luxury seats are in the first few rows directly behind homeplate.
 The ballpark also features 2,500 club seats, 1,112 suite seats and a 500-seat founder’s club.
 Fans can visit the PNC Diamond Club, a baseball inspired restaurant that celebrates Washington’s baseball history.
 The Homestead Greys Bar, located inside the Stars and Stripes Club is a tribute to Washington’s Negro League team.
 Located near the centerfield gate is Strike Zone, a kids play area featuring a variety of games.
 Fans visiting Nationals Park will notice that the ballpark has all blue seats except in centerfield.
 Here is the Red Porch, directly below the Red Porch Restaurant where fans watch the game from a different perspective.
 Nationals Park would not be complete without one of the most distinctive trees that Washington DC is known for, cherry trees.
 Fourteen Kwanzan Japanese cherry trees are located in the centerfield plaza and left field concourse.
-The stadium has hosted numerous playoff game, the 2015 NHL Winter Classic and was the site of the 2018 MLB All-Star Game and the 2019 World Series.
+The stadium has hosted numerous playoff games, the 2015 NHL Winter Classic, the 2018 MLB All-Star Game and the 2019 World Series.

 Nationals Park Pictures